Lanovaz/shattered-glass/README.md

     Facebook.
 I have successfully stored 100's of GB of data without additional cost on a 15GB-limit free Google Photos account.

-I have created a version of ShatteredGlass written entirely in Javascript running on [Node.js](https://nodejs.org).
-This implies that ShatteredGlass can run on any client computer that supports web technology including [Tails](https://tails.boum.org) and secure boot tokens such as the [USB Armory from Inverse Path](https://inversepath.com/usbarmory).
+ShatteredGlass is written entirely in Javascript running on [Node.js](https://nodejs.org). and can run on any client computer that supports web technology including [Tails](https://tails.boum.org) and secure boot tokens such as the [USB Armory from Inverse Path](https://inversepath.com/usbarmory).

-The system can store shards either on a standard local file system, on a [Hadoop](http://hadoop.apache.org) storage cluster, in an email system such as Gmail, on a cloud storage system such as Amazon S3 or Google Cloud, on a photo sharing cloud service by masquerading the shards as well-formed PNG files (Google Photos), or even here on GitHub.
+ShatteredGlass can store shards either in a standard local file system, in a [Hadoop](http://hadoop.apache.org) storage cluster, in an email system such as Gmail, in a cloud storage system such as Amazon S3 or Google Cloud, in a photo sharing cloud service by masquerading the shards as well-formed PNG files (Google Photos), or even in GitHub.

-ShatteredGlass: anonymous and private information publicly hiding in plain sight.
+ShatteredGlass enables information to publicly hiding in plain sight.

 Source Code
 ===========

-The current source code is sharded in the Shards directory and a duplicative PNG image version sharded in the ShardsPNG directory.
+ShatteredGlass source code is sharded into the Shards directory and a duplicative PNG image version sharded in the ShardsPNG directory.

-The source code will remain sharded until the ShatteredGlass specification is completed and uploaded to this GitHub project.
+ShatteredGlass source code will remain sharded until specification review is completed and an initial version is uploaded to this GitHub project.
+At that time the key to unlock the shards may be uploaded to GitHub.

 Shards
 ------